 When it comes to portable power for use in the outdoors, there is one brand that sticks out in my mind.
-Sure there are other companies that make decent solar panels and power stations, but Goal Zero has set the standard by which all others are measured.
+Sure there are other companies that make decent solar panels and power stations, but Goal Zero Yeti 500Xhas set the standard by which all others are measured.

 The company nearly single-handily launched this gear segment more than a decade ago, and while numerous others have followed in their footsteps since then, few have truly been able to match GZ’s blend of outstanding build quality, durability, and features.

 Something that is evident once again with the release of the new Yeti 500X portable power station, which is head and shoulders above the competition in pretty much every way possible.

 505-watt Lithium-ion Battery Pack

 At its core, the Yeti 500X sports a 505-watt lithium-ion battery pack capable of keeping your mobile devices, electronic gear, and other gadgets charged just about anywhere you might happen to go.

 That is more important now than ever when we rarely leave home without at least one or two battery-operated devices.

 Whether we’re going on a car camping trip or headed to a remote base camp, we typically bring a smartphone and a tablet or laptop along with us.
 You might also have a rechargeable headlamp, a camp lighting system, GPS devices, walkie-talkies, camera gear, a drone, and a variety of other devices.

 Having a way to keep all of that stuff functioning while off the grid could be mission-critical depending on what your goal is.

 Thankfully, Goal Zero has given the Yeti 500X plenty of charging ports.
 The power station comes equipped with a 12-volt car port, a 6mm port, and two AC inviters, which are essentially the same as the wall outlets that you have at home.